RocketChat/Rocket.Chat.ReactNative/CONTRIBUTING.md

 ## Tests

 It's always important to ensure everything is working properly and that's why tests are great.
-We unit and e2e tests on this project.
+We have unit and e2e tests on this project.

 ### Unit tests